sahithyandev/s2/src/content/docs/methods-of-mathematics/probability-and-statistics/10-estimators.md

 ## Types
 ### Point estimator

 A statistics which can be used to get a single number as the result.
-Calculated based on a sample data.
 The estimated value can be considered as the most plausible value of a parameter.

 ### Interval estimator

 A statistics which can give an upper limit and a lower limit calculation based on the point estimator.
 A pair of values calculated as the upper and the lower limits for a population parameter.

-## Accuray
+## Accuracy

 Mean, variance, standard deviation can be estimated with a sample.